lennertjansen/msc-ai-thesis/README.md

-# msc-ai-thesis
+# MSc AI thesis on Controllable Text Generation and Adaptive Dialogue Systems using Transformer-based Language Models
-Repo for my MSc AI thesis on controlled text generation
+...